openvinotoolkit/openvino/docs/ops/sequence/CTCLoss_4.md

 CTCLoss = \minus \sum_{S} \ln p(S)
 \f]

+**Note**:  This calculation scheme does not provide steps for optimal implementation and primarily serves for better explanation.

 **Attributes**

 * *preprocess_collapse_repeated*

-  * **Description**: *preprocess_collapse_repeated* is a flag for a preprocessing step before loss calculation, wherein repeated labels passed to the loss are merged into single labels.
+  * **Description**: *preprocess_collapse_repeated* is a flag for a preprocessing step before loss calculation, wherein repeated labels in `labels[i,:]` passed to the loss are merged into single labels.
   * **Range of values**: True or False
   * **Type**: `boolean`
   * **Default value**: False